 Right from the first paragraph, it becomes obvious that the Humvee clearly has much room for improvement, even when fulfilling its intended role as a patrol vehicle:

 Staff Sgt.
 Norman Stark had never seen combat.
-Nor did the 32-year-old soldier from Baltimore expect it, after many uneventful months in Iraq's Anbar province, as he jostled over the rough terrain of brush, fields and irrigation ditches in the lead Humvee of a routine patrol on the night of June 30.
+Nor did the 32-year-old soldier from Baltimore expect it, after many uneventful months in Iraq's Anbar province, as he jostled over the rough terrain of brush, fields and irrigation ditches in the lead Humvee of a routine patrol on the night of June 30.1.
+The wheeled Humvee is ill-suited for Anbar's rough, open terrain.
+It lacks the amphibious capability necessary to traverse a canal, and tires can be shot out and will bog down easily in swampy terrain.

 ...